Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: Preliminaries

 \newpara{Decoding.} Both token-wise and channel-wise fusion-based AV-LLMs generate outputs from the input sequence $\vx$ using an autoregressive decoding strategy, where each token is predicted by attending to previously generated tokens under a causal mask.
-At timestep $t$, the model generates the next token $\vy_t$ conditioned on the input sequence $\vx$ and the previously generated tokens $\vy_{<t}$: At each decoding step, the model computes hidden states conditioned on the causal context $\vy_{<t}$.
-These hidden states are then passed through a linear projection layer, commonly known as the vocabulary head, to produce logits over the vocabulary.
-A softmax function is applied to the logits to produce a probability distribution over candidates for the next token.
+At each decoding step $t$, the model generates the next token $\vy_t$ conditioned on the input sequence $\vx$, which includes video, audio, and text prompts, as well as the previously generated tokens $\vy_{<t}$, with $\vy_t \sim p(\vy_t|\vx, \vy_{<t})\ \propto \exp\left(\text{logit}(\vy_t|\vx, \vy_{<t})\right).$